 With new technology being developed every day, research revealed that about 33% of jobs in the US are at risk of becoming obsolete by 2030.
 While this is the case, another study showed that 97 million new roles driven by this digital transformation are expected to be created.
-For this reason, the need for highly skilled employees is more important than ever, so companies can adapt to this ever-changing environment.
+For this reason, the need for highly skilled employees is more important than ever, so companies can adapt to this ever-changing environment in 2023 recruitment trends.

 The case for Upskilling and Reskilling